-Broward Girl Recovering From COVID Encourages Everyone To Get Vaccinated
+'I Was Very Scared': Broward Girl Recovering From COVID Encourages Everyone To Get Vaccinated

 MIAMI (CBSMiami) – A South Florida teen who was on a ventilator for days due to COVID-19 is recovering and speaking about her battle with the virus.

 Paulina Velasquez, 15, first tested positive for COVID on July 11th.
-Days later, she needed a ventilator and was placed in a medically induced coma.READ MORE: Miami-Dade's 'Operation Summer Heat' Yields Nearly 1,500 Arrests
+Days later, she needed a ventilator and was placed in a medically induced coma.READ MORE: New Research Highlights How Postpartum Depression Impacts Mothers & Fathers

-She is now in fair condition and has been weaned off oxygen support.READ MORE: Feds Have Sent Hundreds Of Ventilators To Florida, Gov. DeSantis Said He's Unaware Of Shipment
+She is now in fair condition and has been weaned off oxygen support.READ MORE: Tracking Fred: Tropical Storm Watch Issued For Florida Keys & Portions Of South Florida

-Velasquez spoke about how she first felt when she tested positive for COVID.MORE NEWS: American Heart Association Says Sleep Apnea Is Under Recognized & Undertreated
+Velasquez spoke about how she first felt when she tested positive for COVID.
+“I was very scared because I had COVID and I didn’t know if like — I was just very scared to come here and I didn’t know I was gonna stay here for that many days,” she said.MORE NEWS: Four Broward County Educators Lose Battle With COVID-19 In Less Than 24 Hours

 Velasquez also said that as soon as she’s eligible to get vaccinated, she will and strongly urged all who are not vaccinated to get a shot.